 21 miles, Gain 1400′, Loss 1400′, elevation 200

-I forgot to acknowledge that Pacific City marked the roughly 100 mile mark on the OCT.
-Hence my expensive celebratory dinner the night before.
-At least I’ve been saving money by mostly stealth camping.
-I also forgot to mention all the bunnies hopping around the campground, as if the camels weren’t enough.
-There must have been 50 to 100, all various colors and sizes.
+I forgot to acknowledge that Pacific City marked the roughly 100 mile mark on the OCT…hence my expensive celebratory dinner the night before.
+At least I’d been saving money by mostly stealth camping.
+My first campground stay ended up being pretty good, especially because of the camels and bunnies.
+There must have been about 50 bunnies, all various colors and sizes.
 I was a little worried about them chewing on my stuff, which is why I didn’t set up until late, then packed at first light.
-I tried to catch a few but as you can imagine, a lot of kids have had the same devious thoughts.
-Them buns were consequently quite wary and fast.
-But I did get to stroke one as it bounded away, so that sort of counts as a petting.
-(If you’re familiar with my other hikes, you’ll know that accumulating a list of animals I’ve petted along the way is a theme of mine…this year was off to a record start with first time pettings of a giant tortoise, camel and bunnies!)
+I tried to catch a few but as you might imagine, a lot of kids had the same devious thoughts, so the buns were consequently quite wary and just fast enough to avoid my grasp.
+But I did get to stroke one as it bounded away, so that sort of counts as a petting, maybe?
+(If you’re familiar with my other hikes, you’ll know that accumulating a list of animals I’ve petted along the way is a theme of mine…this year was off to a record start with first-time pettings of a giant tortoise, camel and bunnies!)

-Coming up short on catching a bun, at least I caught the early morning bus at 0540 so that I could skip about 6 miles of road walking.
-I had exactly 4 quarters left over from the shower and the bus was $1, so it was an excuse to get rid of weight.
+Coming up short on catching a bun, at least I caught the early morning bus at 0540 am so that I could skip about 6 miles of road walking.
+The detour was necessary to get around Nestucca Bay (missing a beach spit through Bob Straub State Park).
+I had exactly 4 quarters left over from the shower and the bus was only $1, so it was an excuse to get rid of weight.
 More importantly, I didn’t have to walk miles on HWY 101.
-This was the first place I broke my footsteps on this trail but I was ok with doing so.
-Technically, I broke them when I got 2 boats rides on day 4.
-The OCT is not a trail that need be taken too seriously and purists will probably feel frustrated by the myriad of logistics and planning needed to connect footsteps, plus a little traumatized by a few highway stretches (Heceta tunnel).
+This was the first place I broke my footsteps on this trail, but I was ok with doing so.
+Technically, I broke them when I got 2 boats rides across inlets on Day 4.
+The OCT is not a trail that need be taken too seriously and purists will probably feel frustrated by the myriad of logistics, costs and planning needed to connect footsteps, plus a little traumatized by a few highway stretches (Heceta Head tunnel).
 But HYOH.

 I took a break in the tiny town, having my coffee and breakfast.
-I continued on down 101 (with a nice wide shoulder) for a few miles before coming to the Rainforest Trailhead.
-I’d heard horror stories about this overgrown and unmaintained trail, almost to the point that I was considering avoiding it by walking the highway.
+I continued on down highway 101 (with a nice wide shoulder) for 2 miles before coming to the Rainforest Trailhead.
+I’d heard horror stories about this overgrown and unmaintained trail, almost to the point that I was considering avoiding it by staying on the highway.
 That would have been a huge mistake.
 I started up the trail and was immediately loving it.
 It was a beautiful, enchanted forest that felt uplifting rather than oppressive.
 This had a lot to do with the sun shining through all the gaps, plus heaps of giant salmon berries enticing me to pick them.
-I don’t mind overgrown trails when I get a little food reward as a result…if you can’t beat em, eat em!
+I didn’t mind overgrown trails when I got a little food reward as a result…if you can’t beat em, eat em!

 I parked myself on a nearby bench and went over my options.
-I missed about 4 miles of beach walking but of all the beaches, this seemed like a good one to miss.
-It’s one of the most crowded and commercialized.
+Because of the unexpected hitch, I missed about 2 miles of highway 101 and 4 miles of beach walking.
+I felt guilty about the skipped beach miles, but of all the beaches, this seemed like a good one to miss.
+It looked to be one of the most crowded and commercialized.
 Shawn decided to hike north 2 miles, as he planned to stay at the Devil’s Lake hiker biker campground.
 I’d had my fill of noisy campgrounds for a bit and instead had my sights on a Buck30/Steady stealth spot down by Depoe Bay.
-So I decided to just keep going south from there.
+So I decided to just keep going south from where I was.

-But first I greatly desired a big lunch.
-We passed a ton of Thai restaurants during the truck ride, and my tastebuds were suffering from memory recall.
-I walked the beach for another few miles until I came to Siletz bay, where I had to turn inland towards a town.
-I found the most awesome food truck complex, which had everything a hiker could want food and drink wise, but unfortunately no outlets and no wifi.
-Oh well, you can’t always have it all!
-I got an order of pad thai and a coke, which really hit the spot.
+By now, it was time for lunch in town!
+I passed a ton of Thai restaurants during the truck ride, so my taste-buds were suffering from memory recall.
+I walked the beach for another mile or so until I came to Siletz bay, where I had to turn inland towards town again.
+Across the inlet, there were hundreds of seals laying on the beach like sausages.
+They were so cute.
+Sadly there were no small boats in the vicinity which I could have begged a ride from, so my only choice was to walk HWY 101 for a little over 3 miles around the bay.
+But because of this, I found the most awesome food truck complex, which had everything a hiker could want food and drink wise, but unfortunately no outlets or wifi.
+Oh well, you can’t have it all!
+I got an order of pad Thai and a coke, which really hit the spot.
 I did some phone stuff and lingered too long, as always.
-Back on the road, I dealt with another few miles of highway around the bay, but at least it was scenic.
-Near the inlet, there had been hundreds of seals laying on the beach like sausages.
-They are so cute.
+Back on the road, I dealt with another few miles of 101 around the bay, but at least it was very scenic looking out over the estuary.
+There was also a pretty wide shoulder, so I found it to be low stress.